 The bottom line

-You can get an amazing deal on a car lease, but you’ll want to do a little legwork before visiting the dealership to select a new ride.
-Not only should you learn the jargon dealers use, but compare offers from multiple dealerships, learn what’s negotiable and read the fine print on the lease agreement before you seal the deal.
+It is possible to get a good deal on a car lease, but you’ll want to do a little legwork before visiting the dealership to avoid any car leasing mistakes.
+Not only is it important to learn the jargon dealers use, but you should also compare offers from multiple dealerships, learn what’s negotiable and read the fine print on the lease agreement before sealing the deal.